bajamircea/bajamircea.github.io/_posts/2017-07-18-concepts-basics.markdown

 matrix, vector and scalar type), or even non-types (e.g. an integer constant).

-In this case `StrictlyTotallyOrdered` relies on `EqualiyComparable` for the equality requirements, and defines on top of that it's own syntactic requiremens using the new `requires` keyword.
+In this case `StrictlyTotallyOrdered` relies on `EqualiyComparable` for the equality requirements, and defines on top of that its own syntactic requiremens using the new `requires` keyword.
 This concept has semantic expectations that are not captured.